XabierGallardo/Simpsons-Card-Game/README.md

 # Simpsons-Card-Game
-Simpsons Card Game in JavaScript and jQuery
+Simpsons Memory Card Game in JavaScript and jQuery